Bureau of Indian Affairs, Interior.

 OMB Control Number: 1076-0131.

-Respondents/Affected Public: Indian tribes or tribal entities that are operating programs for Indian tribes.
+Respondents/Affected Public: Federally recognized Tribes or Tribal entities that are operating programs for Tribes.

-Total Estimated Number of Annual Burden Hours: 736 hours, on average.
+Total Estimated Number of Annual Burden Hours: 940, per year on average.

 Respondent's Obligation: A response is required to obtain a benefit.

 Frequency of Collection: Four times per year for the Part A—ICWA Data; if applicable, four times per year for Part B—Tribal Child Abuse Neglect Data.